-Labour Accommodation: Some of the labour accommodation will be treated as supply of residential property, and some of the labour accommodation will be treated as supply of serviced accommodation.
+Some of the labour accommodation will be treated as a supply of residential property, and some of the labour accommodation will be treated as a supply of serviced accommodation.

-If the labour accommodation is considered as supply of residential property it will be treated as zero percentage or exempted.
-If additional services are given to a labour accommodation it will be treated as serviced accommodation and will be taxable at 5%.
+If the labour accommodation is considered as supply of residential property it will be treated as zero percent or exempted.
+If additional services are given to labour accommodation it will be treated as serviced accommodation and will be taxable at 5%.

 However, the following basic services shall not be considered as part of serviced accommodation:

 The general rule is that directors provide a service for VAT purposes to their company.
 As such, if the fees for services (in addition to any other supplies that might be made by the person) exceed the VAT mandatory registration threshold, namely AED 375,000, then directors are liable to register for VAT and charge VAT on the director fees.
 Specifically, services provided by a director should be taxable if:

 A director may also choose to voluntarily register for VAT where the value of taxable supplies (including director fees) exceed the voluntary registration threshold of AED 187,500.

 Entertainment Services: VAT incurred on any costs which are used for a genuine business purpose, or which are incidental to a business purpose e.g. food and drink provided during a business meeting, shall be recoverable (subject to normal VAT recovery rules).

 The food and drinks will become entertainment in nature if the purpose of attending the event is for food and drinks and hence, input tax paid on such expenses cannot be recovered.